SWaTEval/swateval.github.io/_sources/framework/index.rst.txt

   sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/jderusse/docker-dns-gen/master/bin/install)"

 .. note::
-    The DNS gen script creates a DNS server in Docker that exposes the services locally using their interanal port number and container name name.
+    The DNS gen script creates a DNS server in Docker that exposes the services locally using their internal port number and container name.

     Example: You are running a container with name my-demo-webapp which has an http nginx server on port 80 and is exposed on 8080.
 Normally you will access the service using http://localhost:8080, but with Docker-DNS gen you will be able to access it also over http://my-demo-webapp.docker:80.

     The default project configuration uses this convention for accessing all of the services running as containers.

     For more info check `this github repositiory <https://github.com/jderusse/docker-dns-gen>`_